Agricultural Scholars Program

 Students must be nominated by their college dean or department head.
-The deadline for nominations is Friday, Nov.
-5. For more information, please look at our FAQ below.
+The extended deadline for nominations is Tuesday, November 30.
+For more information, please look at our FAQ below.

 We’ve been fortunate this year to have such a strong group of 2021 Ag Scholars, who are still hard at work through the end of 2021.Nominate An Ag Scholar